DiveFish/PPATS/README.md

 ## Obtaining Preposition-Meaning Frequency Statistics

 There are statistics stating the frequencies of prepositions and meanings and their combinations.
-These have been obtained from a number of tables (prepsensNZZ) listing this information, which are not included in this repo.
+These have been obtained from PrepSensNZZ, a licensed corpus of meaning-annotated PPs (Kiss et al. 2016).

 To regenerate these statistics, the following must be run: